iosdecal/ios-decal-hw3-part1/README.md

 ![alt text](/README-images/preview.png)

 ## Homework 3 Structure ##
-You might be confused, we haven't taught you anything about using the camera or anything about network requests so how are you supposed to do this project?
+You might be confused, we haven't taught you anything about using the camera or data storage, so how are you supposed to do this project?

 We've abstracted it away into three parts:

-* Part 1 (this part - due Monday, March 12th) - We'll give you a placeholder for the camera which will let you pick from any of the 10 sample images.
+* Part 1 (this part - due Monday, October 22nd) - We'll give you a placeholder for the camera which will let you pick from any of the 10 sample images.
 In addition, all the images will be stored locally, so anything you post will be private to you.
 You will use these pictures to create and test the feeds and general structure of the app
-* Part 2 (due Monday April 2nd) You'll connect your posts to a realtime cloud database (firebase)
+* Part 2 (due later) You'll connect your posts to a realtime cloud database (firebase)
-* Part 3 (lab) - You'll add a photo picker + camera to your app using AVFoundation
+* Part 3 (a lab) - You'll add a photo picker + camera to your app using AVFoundation

 ## Instructions ##
 We've provided you with starter files but the only files you'll need to modify are: